omgnetwork/elixir-omg/docs/details.md

 * **`fee_adapter_opts`** - options of the fee adapter, depends on adapter
   - **`specs_file_name`** - [FileAdaper only] path to file which defines fee requirements, see [fee_specs.json](fee_specs.json) for an example.
   - **`fee_feed_url`** - [FeedAdapter only] url to the fee service, that privides actual fees prices.
 Response should follow the file specs format.
+  - **`fee_change_tolerance_percent`** - [FeedAdapter only!] positive integer describes significance of price change.
+When price in new reading changes above tolerance level, prices are updated immediately.
+Otherwise update interval is preserved.
+  - **`stored_fee_update_interval_minutes`** - [FeedAdapter only!] positive integer describes time interval in minutes.
+The updates of token prices are carried out in update intervals as long as the changes are within tolerance.

 ## Watcher configuration - `:omg_watcher` app